What is institutional financial aid?

 If you have already started your application and want to go back to complete filling it out, follow the steps below:

-- Click on "Student awards and financial aid, then click on "View my applications"
+- Click on "Student awards and financial aid, then click on "View and Complete my applications"

 - You should be able to find your financial aid application